(and now Hove, actually)

 I hope you do too.

-Valley Gardens scheme is now open:
+The Valley Gardens cycle super highway is now open,

-from The Richmond in the north
+from St Peters and the Level in the north

 And the short lanes are back!